madhavmk/Exam-Seating-Allocation/README.md

 Exam Seating Allocation Research using Evolutionary genetic Algorithms.
+Solves an NP Hard Combinatorial problem more efficiently with near optimal result using meta-hueristics approach.
 Research work by:

 Madhav M K,